 Credit Hour Cost: $474

-Known as the oldest and biggest school in the state, the University of Minnesota Twin Cities (located in Minneapolis and Saint Paul) also holds the prestigious distinction of being a “Public Ivy” university.
-Its student body of over 48,000 chooses majors from its 19 different schools and colleges (among them, the College of Education and Human Development, which houses the Sport Management Bachelor of Science).
+The University of Minnesota Twin Cities holds the distinction of being a “Public Ivy.”
+It is the oldest and largest school in the state and located in Minneapolis and Saint Paul.
+Its student body of over 48,000 chooses majors from its 19 different schools and colleges.
+Among these is the College of Education and Human Development, which houses the sport management bachelor of science.

 - Law of Contracts and Agency